Jakub-Konkol/RutgersThesisTemplate/README.md

 - I'm testing this as I work on my thesis so errors may exist.
 - It's on you to verify that the template is acceptable for your department.
 - I am trying to make this cleaner by having a .cls instead of a bunch of .sty's, but most realistically is unlikely to happen at this point.
+- It works on my machine :tm: ¯\\_(ツ)_/¯ I'm using this with TexMaker 5.1.3 on Windows 10 with MikTeX as my backend.
+I can't promise I can help you figure out why it does/n't work for you, but if you post an issue I will try to help when I have time.

 # License
 I am publishing this under the LaTeX Project Public License 1.3c.
 A copy may be seen here: https://www.latex-project.org/lppl.txt.